Wanneroo Secondary College: Overview

+In May 2023, The State Government announced it will invest $12.4 million to establish a new inclusive education support program and associated facilities at Wanneroo Secondary College to cater for 80 students with low to moderate needs to take pressure off Belridge Secondary College.

 Programs

 Wanneroo Secondary College has two Department of Education endorsed specialist programs.
 They are for Australian rules football and specialist performing arts.

 Local intake area

 Wanneroo Secondary College's local intake area covers Ashby, Gnangara, Hocking, Jandabup, Pearsall, Sinagra and Wanneroo.
 Students in the local intake area have a guaranteed place at the school if they apply.
 Students outside the local intake area can apply to the school, and they will be accepted on a case-by-case basis.